Search Menu

 FotoimperiyA/Getty Images Plus

-• Pick up your dog’s poop.
-Always be prepared with several poop bags.
+As soon as you leave the house with your dog, you’re sharing space with others who may or may not be dog lovers.
+Always be prepared with several poop bags, and pick up your dog’s poop.
 If you run out or accidentally forget, come back as soon as possible to clean up.
-Your dog’s business is not your neighbor’s responsibility.
+Your dog’s business isn’t your neighbor’s responsibility.
 Discourage your dog from peeing on your neighbors’ lawns or lifting their leg on their property (like car tires).

-• Keep your dog on a leash wherever leashes are required.
+Keep your dog on a leash wherever leashes are required.
 It’s the law in many places, but it’s also good manners.
 Even if your dog has great recall and rarely leaves your side, leash laws still apply to you and your dog.
 Other people have no idea about your dog’s temperament, and they might be walking a dog with reactivity or anxiety issues, or they may be afraid of dogs themselves.
-Keep off-leash time for the dog park or other where it’s both safe and allowed.
+Keep off-leash time for the dog park or other places where it’s both safe and allowed.

 ©Justyna - stock.adobe.com